jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     cd {PROJECT_NAME}

-* ``touch`` is a program which creates an empty file with the given name, I will use it to create empty files for the project
+* ``touch`` is a program which creates an empty file with the name you give it, I will use it to create empty files for the project

   - I create an empty file named ``{PROJECT_NAME}.py`` which will contain the source code for the program